griphiam/markphilpot_com/content/2016/2016_13_review_grimgar.md

 The music was dominated by songs from *(K)NoW_NAME* with an overall OST that was extremely pleasing and well suited for the world.
 The voice casting was even and solid throughout.

 Unfortunately, the final disappointment was the ending felt like a total *deus ex machina* even if the writers had attempted to seed the power beforehand.
-I'm not sure how else I would have ended the show, but I have to image there might have been something a little bit more satisfying.
+I'm not sure how else I would have ended the show, but I have to imagine there might have been a solution that was little more satisfying.

 Despite the criticisms above, I actually really enjoyed watching *Grimgar*.
 The art alone is worth the price of admission, in my opinion.
 This show is far from perfect, but I would recommend giving it a shot, even if you might be a little jaded by A-1's recent track record (*Erased* not withstanding).